Guide written by:

 Just like with paint, wood floor finishes can be matt, satin or gloss.
 Additionally, flooring can be tinted during manufacture for a greater variety of finishes.
 Of course, a light shade of varnish will be useless for a dark-coloured floor; for worthwhile results, you'd have to strip it down to the untreated wood and refinish.

-.
+Wax offers a special patina, shine and smell.
 However, it offers less protection compared to varnishes.
 Furthermore, waxed floors can be slippery and application requires care and patience.
-Wax
+Wax, whether solid or liquid, fills the pores of the wood when applied.
+Wax can be:

 - Colourless, to preserve the natural colour and grain of the wood and provide a basic protective surface layer;